 Now, how does a ticketing system handle these requests?
 Let’s explore in the coming section.

-What does a Trouble Ticketing Workflow look like?
+What does a Trouble Ticketing System Workflow look like?

 A typical customer support journey starts right from logging an issue until resolution.
 The ideal workflow entails creation, sorting, routing, resulting in closure.
 It also includes investigation, collaboration among agents for faster resolution.
 This structured approach enables support teams towards enhanced support efficiency.